evanshortiss/sns-mobile/README.md

 #### getUsers(callback)
 Get all users, this could take a while due to a potentially high number of requests required to get each page of users.
 The callback(err, users) receives an Array containing users.

+#### addUser(deviceToken, [data], callback)
+Add a device/user to SNS with optional extra data.
+Callback has format fn(err, endpointArn).

 #### deleteUser(endpointArn, callback)
 Delete a user from SNS.
 Callback has format callback(err)

 #### sendMessage(endpointArn, message, callback)
 Send a message to a user.
 Message can be a String or an Object with the formats below.
 The callback format is callback(err, messageId).

 iOS: